jjohnson-99/RNN-COVID19-Model/README.md

 ## To-do
 - [ ] Rewrite models and experiment with the hyperparameters.
+- [ ] Consider predicting the 'reproduction rate' of infections rather than number of new counts.
 - [ ] Extend with newer data supplied to Google and the COVID-19 data repo.

 ## Overview and data preparation